Running Total Chart

 5. Optional: You can add additional dimensions to the Chart if desired.
 See Trellis Chart (Grid) for information about adding multiple dimensions to a chart axis.

-6. Optional: For a date dimension, press the ‘Edit Dimension’ button dimension setting next to the field name in the Chart Editor, and set the ‘Level’ to the desired date grouping.
-Then press the ‘Apply’ button submit.
+6. Optional: For a date dimension, press the ‘Edit Dimension’ button Edit Dimension next to the field name in the Chart Editor, and set the ‘Level’ to the desired date grouping.
+Then press the ‘Apply’ button Apply.

 7. From the ‘Measures’ folder of the Data Source panel, drag a measure to the ‘X’ or ‘Y’ region.
 This places the selected field onto the chart as a measure.